yanxuanshaozhu/CS61B/note/Notes.md

 1. A variable should be declared with its type before it's used
 2. You can use while loop, for loop, for each loop or other loops

-4 Gradscope course code: 93PK75
+4 Gradscope course code: MNXYKX

 5 Static Typing